|The Monkees First Season - Episode No. 8:

 In 1977, Henry Corden (Mr. Babbitt), would take over as the voice of Fred Flintstone in the place of the late Alan Reed in later cartoon versions of The Flintstones (ABC, 1960-66) and related projects.

 The late Jim Boles, who plays Farmer Fisher here, appears briefly as The Preacher in Episode No. 39, "Hillbilly Honeymoon."
-Boles was a regular on Kraft Music Hall Presents The Dave King Show (NBC, 1959) and previously played Joe Yarbrough on One Man's Family (NBC, 1949-52).
+Boles began in radio, paired with Russell Thorson for many years on Mutual Network's 1939–44 series I Love A Mystery; Russ was Jack Packard and Jim was Doc Long.
+Boles was later a regular on Kraft Music Hall Presents The Dave King Show (NBC, 1959) and previously played Joe Yarbrough on One Man's Family (NBC, 1949-52).
 He and Bing Russell (“Here Come The Monkees” [Original Pilot Film]) were featured in a September 21, 1961 episode of The Twilight Zone (CBS, 1959-64), "The Arrival."

-The late comic/actor Jerry Colonna (seen here as the wacky vet Dr. Mann) was featured in more than a dozen films, including Road To Rio (Paramount, 1947, as Calvary Captain) and Meet Me In Las Vegas (MGM,1956, as Himself).
+The late comic/actor Gerardo Luigi "Jerry" Colonna (seen here as the wacky vet Dr. Mann) was featured in more than a dozen films, including Road To Rio (Paramount, 1947, as Calvary Captain) and Meet Me In Las Vegas (MGM,1956, as Himself).
 His appearance on the show Hour Glass (NBC, 1946-47), the first hour-long entertainment series of any kind produced for network TV, helped pave the way for the ever-increasing medium of television; he also emceed his own namesake program of music comedy and variety, The Jerry Colonna Show (ABC, 1951).
+Jerry Colonna's guest role on The Monkees turned out to be his final screen appearance.

 Kerry MacLaine (Jonathan) later appeared with Monkee guest alumnus George Furth (“One Man Shy” [a.k.a.
 "Peter And The Debutante"], "A Coffin Too Frequent") in a May 12, 1969 episode of I Dream Of Jeannie (NBC, 1965-70), "Blackmail Order Bride," its fourth season finale.